-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Rockland Waterworks is
+Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
+Rockland Waterworks is responsible for providing high quality drinking water and removing lead pipes but cannot control